Pelvic Reconstructive Surgery in the Greater Boston Area

 Since this part of the pelvic floor is subjected to significant pressure with each cough or when picking up heavy items, up to one third of women will develop recurrent anterior prolapse after an anterior colporrhaphay.
 To reduce this recurrence, a surgeon may use graft material over the repair to reinforce it.

 How Do you Treat Posterior Vaginal Prolapse (Rectocele)?

 If muscles at the vaginal opening are stretched or separated at childbirth, this condition can be corrected by a perineorrhaphy.
 It may also be corrected abdominally during a sacral colpopexy.
 To correct the vaginal bulge, a surgical procedure called an anterior colporrhaphy is performed to raise the back wall of the vagina back into the body to support the bladder.

 A posterior coloporrhaphy is a procedure used to repair the rectal bulge that protrudes through the back wall of the vagina.
 In this procedure, an incision is made in the back wall of the vagina.
 The vaginal skin is separated from the rectal wall underneath.
 Once the weak or frayed edges of the deep vaginal wall tissue are identified, the strong tissue next to edges is sutured to each other to recreate the wall between the rectum and the vagina.
 Occasionally, a surgeon will use graft material to provide additional strength to the repair.

-Pelvic Organ Prolapse Diagnosis in the Greater Boston Area
+Schedule an Appointment for Pelvic Organ Prolapse Treatment in the Greater Boston Area

 For further questions about pelvic reconstructive surgery, if you believe you may be suffering from pelvic organ prolapse, contact About Women By Women to schedule your appointment today at (781) 263-0033.
 Alternatively, you can request an appointment through our online secure form.